Putting the Chic in Psychic

 I pushed back, looking up at him.
 “My manners aren’t that bad,” I said.
 “I rarely ever pee on the furniture or chew shoes anymore.
 And I know how to use all the silverware.”

 A smile ghosted over his lips before he sobered again.
 “It’s too dangerous.
 You’re a golden goose, remember?
-Too many will want to scoop you up and use you to breed the *father’s name* magic genetics into their families.”
+Too many will want to scoop you up and use you to breed the Osterraven and Wyler Simms magic genetics into their families.”

 “I’m not going to let anybody scoop me up.”

 “Because they don’t have a choice.
-I’m not going to force them.”
+I’m not going to take advantage of them.”

 I looked away.
-I had no intention of taking advantage of the gargoyles if I could help it.
+I had no intention of using the gargoyles like that.
 He cupped my cheek and pulled me back around until I met his gaze.

 “Promise me you’ll go to them for help if you need it.”

 “I guess,” I agreed reluctantly.
-“If I need it.
-But I won’t.”
+“If I need it.”

 Crap.
 He had the memory of an elephant sometimes.
 I looked away again.
 “It’s stupid and not worth talking about, especially when you’re in a hurry.”